Wentworth Falls Loop

 weather

-This whole walk, 1.1km is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).
+Around 1.2km of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 640m is affected by storms that may impact your navigation and safety.

 Infrastructure